rodolfoap/cbox/050-VSCode/README.md

 ## Config

+* Common settings are in File/Preferences/Settings/Font: "'Terminus (TTF)'" (include the single quotes), size: 24
 * Settings are in .vscode/settings.json.
 * Better to avoid settings being in ~/.config/Code/User/settings.json (delete it).
 * Start the app with "code ." or just 'e'